google/eng-practices/README.md

 Currently this contains the following documents:

-*   [Google's Code Review Guidelines](review/index.md), which are actually two separate sets of documents:
+*   [PicCollage's Code Review Guidelines](review/index.md), which are actually two separate sets of documents:
     *   [The Code Reviewer's Guide](review/reviewer/index.md)
     *   [The Change Author's Guide](review/developer/index.md)

 ## Terminology

-There is some Google-internal terminology used in some of these documents, which we clarify here for external readers:
+There is some PicCollage-internal terminology used in some of these documents, which we clarify here for external readers:

 *   **CL**: Stands for "changelist," which means one self-contained change that